 At launch of A State in Denial with Geraldine Finucane 2016

 In 2010 PFC & JFF amalgamated with PFC becoming the lead partner in terms of governance and funding.
 We act on behalf of families in approximately 250 cases and our remit is not restricted to any one community.
 Our focus is to offer support to any family bereaved as a result of the conflict on the island of Ireland.
 If you require advice or assistance and think we may be able to help, please do not hesitate to contact us.

 Our services are free of charge and we will refer you to the relevant bodies if we cannot be of assistance.
 Please note that our staff are not lawyers and cannot offer legal advice.

-If you have lost a family member and wish to receive confidential advice contact Alan Brecknell or Anne Cadwallader in the Armagh office, Sara Duddy or Paul O’Connor in the Derry office, Micheál Smith in the Belfast office (by appointment) or Margaret Urwin (Justice for the Forgotten) in Dublin.
+If you have lost a family member and wish to receive confidential advice contact Alan Brecknell or Anne Cadwallader in the Armagh office, Sara Duddy or Paul O’Connor in the Derry office, Micheál Smith or Adrienne Reilly in the Belfast office (by appointment) or Margaret Urwin (Justice for the Forgotten) in Dublin.

 We engage on behalf of families with various statutory bodies on both sides of the border such as the Police Ombudsman, Garda Siochana, Courts Service (inquest documents) and Departments of Justice in Dublin and Belfast.

 Unit B8, Ráth Mór Centre, Bligh's Lane, Derry, North of Ireland BT48 OLZ

 T: (028) 7126 8846 F: (028) 7126 6453

 74-76, Sráid na nGall, Armagh, BT61 7LG